-Cuisinart had a lid design users had trouble with because it had to be removed in order to fill the reservoir.
+Cuisinart has a lid design users had trouble with because it had to be removed in order to fill the reservoir.
 Said reservoir also had a narrow opening that led to several spills.

 When it came to price, there was a notable range of several hundred dollars between the most and least expensive models we tested.
 The Hamilton Beach, coming in at $57.69 at our last check, was the least expensive.
 On the other end of the price spectrum was the Moccamaster costing a whopping $307.95 which is over one hundred dollars more than the next most expensive coffee maker.

 The Hamilton Beach is a cost-effective model that markets itself as two for the price of one because of the single-serve option.
-While we had several complaints with the single-serve option, for the price this really was a solid option albeit slow to brew.
+While we had several complaints with the single-serve option, this was a solid option for the price (albeit slow to brew).

 The best drip coffee maker: OXO – On Barista Brain

-The OXO – On Barista Brain 9-Cup Coffee Maker won our top pick not only for its simplistic design and usability but also for the quality cup of coffee it produced.
+The OXO – On Barista Brain 9-Cup Coffee Maker won our top pick not only for its simplistic design and usability, but also for the quality cup of coffee it produced.
 Each step of the brewing process from filling the reservoir to enjoying your cup was a breeze.
-In fact, it is so quiet and easy to use that our team has asked if they are using it properly.
-You really only have to select your cup amount and wait until the reservoir is empty.
+In fact, it is so quiet and easy to use that our team asked if they were using it properly.
+You need only select your cup amount and wait until the reservoir is empty.
 Testers appreciated that this machine was simple and fine-tuned in every detail.

 OXO - On Barista